sillsdev/ptx2pdf/docs/dev/Cutouts.md

 The `.parlocs` file is written - *at output* - to record the position of paragraph starts/ends, and column starts/ends.
 The positional numbers in the file are in TeX's sp (smallest possible) units.
 They are  always {X}{Y} and the last or last-but one item.
-On the vertical acess, they are measured from the bottom edge of the page, with a +72pt offset.
+On the vertical access, they are measured from the bottom edge of the page, with a +72pt offset.
 I.e.  Vertical distance  = (Y/2^16) - 72.
 Possibly this offset is  is 72.27,
 but for measuring on a screen this is not significant.

-At each paragaph, the `\@parstart` line is written, which now contains the appropriate value of \baselineskip.
+At each paragraph, the `\@parstart` line is written, which now contains the appropriate value of \baselineskip.
 Polyglot columns use `\@Poly@colstart`  and `\@Poly@colstop`   both of these record the polyglot column as the final parameter.